KaranGodara/CS765-Discrete-Event-Simulator/README.md

   - blkchain: output/blockchain_1.txt
   - info_file: output/info.txt
   - output: output/final_stats.txt
+  - color_miner: -1 (Colors distinctly the blocks mined by Attacker-1, Attacker-2 and honest miners)
 - The output of the simulator will be stored in the output directory.
 The following files will be generated:
     - blockchain.png: The blockchain tree corresponding to the blockchain file
     - final_stats.txt: The final stats of the blockchain if --only_plot flag is not used